USACE timber salvage operations pivot at J. Strom Thurmond Lake Project

 |0

-This work, USACE timber salvage operations pivot at J. Strom Thurmond Lake Project [Image 2 of 2], by Michael Ariola, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USACE timber salvage operations pivot at J. Strom Thurmond Lake Project, by Michael Ariola, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.